1991 Perfect Storm

-The 1991 Perfect Storm, also known as The No-Name Storm (especially in the years immediately after it took place) and the Halloween Gale/Storm, was a damaging and deadly nor'easter (i.e., extratropical cyclone impacting the Atlantic Provinces of Canada) in October 1991.
+The 1991 Perfect Storm, also known as The No-Name Storm (especially in the years immediately after it took place) and the Halloween Gale/Storm, was a damaging and deadly nor'easter that lasted from October 28 to November 2, 1991.
 While initially an extratropical cyclone, it absorbed Hurricane Grace to its south, later evolving into a small, unnamed Category 1 hurricane.
 The storm lashed the East coast of the United States with high waves and coastal flooding during its extratropical cyclone phase.
-Damage from the storm totaled over $200 million (1991 USD) and resulted in thirteen fatalities, six of them from the sinking of the Andrea Gail, which later inspired the book and movie The Perfect Storm.
+Damage from the storm totaled over $200 million (1991 USD) and resulted in thirteen fatalities, six of them from the sinking of the Andrea Gail, a fishing boat.
 The nor'easter received its name, playing off the common expression, after a conversation between Boston National Weather Service forecaster Robert Case and author Sebastian Junger.

 The initial area of low pressure developed off the coast of Atlantic Canada on October 28.
 Forced southward by a ridge to its north, it reached its peak intensity as a large and powerful extratropical cyclone.
 Moving over warmer waters, the system transitioned into a subtropical cyclone and subsequently into a tropical storm.
 It then executed a counter-clockwise loop off the Mid-Atlantic states and turned toward the Northeast.
 On November 1, the system evolved into a Category 1 hurricane, with peak sustained winds of 75 miles per hour (120 km/h).
 The National Hurricane Center left it unnamed in order to avoid public confusion, since the storm was already widely reported in its earlier, extratropical phase.
 The tropical system weakened, striking Nova Scotia as a tropical storm before dissipating.
 The system was the twelfth and final tropical cyclone, the eighth tropical storm, and fourth hurricane in the 1991 Atlantic hurricane season.